2015 Myanmar general election: Results

-The National League for Democracy (NLD) obtained a majority of the total seats in both the House of Nationalities and the House of Representatives of the Assembly of the Union, which is enough for its nominees to win election as president and first vice president in the Presidential Electoral College, and for control over national legislation.
+The National League for Democracy (NLD) obtained a majority of the total seats in both the Amyotha Hluttaw and the Pyithu Hluttaw of the Pyidaungsu Hluttaw, which is enough for its nominees to win election as president and first vice president in the Presidential Electoral College, and for control over national legislation.

 The NLD also received a majority of total combined seats in the State and Regional Hluttaws, including 21 of 29 Ministers of Ethnic Affairs.
 With the final tally of all elected seats (township and ethnic), it is believed they will have the ability to control most local governments and parliaments, either entirely on its own or with the support of ethnic parties.
 The exceptions to this are the Rakhine State Hluttaw, where the Arakan National Party won a plurality of total seats and is expected to govern with the NLD's support, and the Shan State Hluttaw, where the USDP (which won a plurality of elected seats) and Military Representatives control roughly equal seats to the combined total of the various other parties, led by the Shan Nationalities League for Democracy and the NLD in second and third place, respectively.

-House of Nationalities
+Amyotha Hluttaw

-168 of the 224 seats in the House of Nationalities (Amyotha Hluttaw) were up for election.
+168 of the 224 seats in the Amyotha Hluttaw were up for election.
 The remaining 56 seats (25%) were not elected, and instead reserved for military appointees (taken from Tatmadaw personnel; officially known as "Defence Services Personnel Representatives").
 There are 12 members elected per state/region, including one member from each self-administered zone.

 The list of military appointees was published as the UEC Announcement 2/2016.

-House of Representatives
+Pyithu Hluttaw

-There are 330 of 440 seats in the House of Representatives (Pyithu Hluttaw) that are elected, of which 323 were filled after seven seats were cancelled due to the ongoing armed insurgencies in Shan State.
+There are 330 of 440 seats in the Pyithu Hluttaw that are elected, of which 323 were filled after seven seats were cancelled due to the ongoing armed insurgencies in Shan State.
 The remaining 110 seats (25%) were not elected, and instead reserved for military appointees (taken from Tatmadaw personnel; officially known as "Defence Services Personnel Representatives").
 Members are elected to constituencies based on township and population.

 The list of military appointees was published as the UEC Announcement 1/2016.